 Save to My DOJO

-We will also discuss a webinar on Azure Security –
+We will also discuss a webinar on Azure Security Center.

 So let’s start.

-Azure Bastion Host is a Jump-server as a Service within an Azure vNet (note that this service is currently in preview).
+Azure Bastion Host is a Jump-server as a Service within an Azure vNet.
 What does that mean exactly?
-Well, a jump server is a fixed point on a network that is the sole place for you to remote in, get to other servers and services, and manage the environment.
+Well, a jump server is a fixed point on a network that is the sole place for you to remote in, get to other servers and services, and manage the environment through bastion in Azure.
 Now some will say, but I build my own jump server VM myself!
-While you’re certainly free to do that yourself, there are some key differences between the self-built VM option and a Bastion Host.
+While you’re certainly free to do that yourself, there are some key differences between the self-built VM option and the Azure Bastion service.

 NOTE: Looking for more great content on security?
 Watch our webinar on Azure Security Center On-Demand.

-After the deployment (which we’ll talk about in a second), Bastion becomes the 3rd option when connecting to a VM through the Azure Portal, as shown below.
+After the deployment (which we’ll talk about in a second), the Azure Bastion host becomes the 3rd option when connecting to a VM through the Azure Portal, as shown below.

-After you hit connect, an HTTPs browser Window will open and your session will open within an SSL encrypted Window.
+After you hit connect, a HTTPs browser Window will open and your session will open within an SSL encrypted Window.

 Azure Bastion Use Cases